-The Executive Board of the Charlotte Mecklenburg Food Policy Council is comprised of knowledgeable, dedicated, and enthusiastic citizens representing varying interests and facets of the food system.
-Together, they work to identify the issues that must be addressed in order to strengthen our community.
-In the summer of 2012, the Executive Board of the Charlotte Mecklenburg Food Policy Council established an Experts Panel to assist in bringing forward ideas that relate to the purpose and mission of the organization.
+The Executive Board of the Charlotte-Mecklenburg Food Policy Council is comprised of knowledgeable, dedicated, and enthusiastic citizens representing varying interests and facets of the food system.
+Together, we work to identify the issues that must be addressed in order to strengthen our food community.
+In the summer of 2012, the Executive Board of the Charlotte- Mecklenburg Food Policy Council established an Experts Panel to assist in bringing forward ideas that relate to the purpose and mission of the organization.
 The Experts' Panel, together with the Executive Board, identified three major priorities:

 1) Healthy Food Access

-The concern about children’s access to local food has been voiced by multiple groups from across the county.
-The Charlotte Mecklenburg Food Policy Council is working to eradicate the current barriers to healthy food access for children and adults through a variety of community initiatives.
+The concern about children’s access to healthy, local food has been voiced by multiple groups from across the county.
+The Charlotte-Mecklenburg Food Policy Council is working to eradicate the current barriers to healthy food access for children and adults through a variety of community initiatives.
 Most recently, the CMFPC has partnered with Friendship Gardens, Charlotte-Mecklenburg Schools, the Mecklenburg Fruit and Vegetable Coalition, and Mecklenburg Agricultural Extension.
-Funded by a grant from Burt's Bees, the CMFPC has created a Charlotte School Garden Network and is currently creating a Guide to School Gardens to be shared with schools throughout the Charlotte Mecklenburg region as part of a project to bring more gardens to Charlotte area schools.
+Funded by a grant from Burt's Bees, the CMFPC has created a Charlotte School Garden Network and is currently creating a Guide to School Gardens to be shared with schools throughout the Charlotte-Mecklenburg region as part of a project to bring more gardens to Charlotte area schools.

 2) Knowledge Sharing and Relationship Building

-An integral part of the CMFPC mission of knowledge sharing and relationship building is the CMFPC Experts' Panel.
-The Experts' Panel is a group of individuals with varying expertise related to the food system in and around the Charlotte area.
+An integral part of the CMFPC mission of knowledge sharing and relationship building is our Experts' Panel.
+The Experts' Panel is a group of individuals with a range of expertise related to the food system in and around the Charlotte area.
 The panel consists of academics, dieticians, clinicians, entrepreneurs, as well as advocates and representatives from the health department and the local school system.
-These 20 individuals work in and around Charlotte on a variety of projects related to food, food systems, food access,
+These 20 individuals work in and around Charlotte on a variety of projects related to agriculture, food systems, nutrition education and food access.

 3) Public Policy Advocacy - CONNECT Our Future